histogrammar/histogrammar-docs/tutorials/scala-spark/index.md

 val Array(event) = rdd.take(1)
 ```

 (The left-hand-side is a trick to get just the event, rather than a one-element array containing it.
 What comes after the `val` can be a [Scala Pattern](http://docs.scala-lang.org/tutorials/tour/pattern-matching.html) with new variables as elements of the pattern, like a regular expression.
-The above is similar to regex-matching `/beginning (.*) end/` to extract text between `beginning` and `end`.)
+The above is similar to regex-matching `/beginning (.*) end/` to extract the text between `beginning` and `end` in a variable named `\1`.)

 Now type `event.` and the tab key for tab-completion.